 This sample includes people who were born outside the United Kingdom (“immigrants”) and members of five ethnic minority groups.
 It provides coverage of people who have entered the UK since Wave 1 (2009).
 Introduced at Wave 6, interviews were conducted with 4,656 adults who are now part of the ongoing sample.

 A variety of geocodes at various levels of geography and administrative boundaries are available allowing linkage to a wide range of different contextual information.

 The Study regularly requests consents from panel members to link their data with administrative datasets.
 These consents cover data held by a broad range of government departments and devolved administrations, enabling linkage, for instance, to data on educational performance, health, tax and benefits, vehicle registrations and energy consumption.

 Consents that have been requested during different waves and what linked administrative data-sets are currently available can be seen here.

 Management and funding

-UKHLS is funded by the Economic and Social Research Council, with significant additional funding provided by the government’s Large Facilities Capital Fund and a consortium of government departments.
-It is run by the Institute for Social and Economic Research at the University of Essex.
+UKHLS is funded by the Economic and Social Research Council and a number of government departments.
+Scientific leadership is provided by the Institute for Social and Economic Research at the University of Essex.

 Accessing the data

-Three waves of data are available, with each subsequent wave released annually in November.
-UKHLS can be accessed by bona fide researchers through the UK Data Service at the University of Essex.
+Understanding Society survey data can be accessed by bona fide researchers through the UK Data Service at the University of Essex.
 Anyone wishing to access the data will need to register with the UK Data Service before downloading.
 Some datasets are only available via Special Licence, or via the UK Data Service Secure Lab.
+Epigenetic and genetics data are available from the EGA.
+Researchers wishing to combine genetics and survey data need to apply to ESRC’s METADAC.
 Access arrangements comply with ESRC Research Data Policy.